gospel-desk/www.logstown.com/_posts/2020-03-27-first-three-iconographers.md

 ---

-[Jonathan Pageau](https://pageaucarvings.com/) is to carve the [Centurion](/the-twelve-believers/the-centurion/).
+[Jonathan Pageau](https://pageaucarvings.com/), another Canadian, is to carve the [Centurion](/the-twelve-believers/the-centurion/).
 I knew of Jonathan from the masthead of the [Orthodox Arts Journal](https://orthodoxartsjournal.org/), and from his social media presence through [The Symbolic World](https://thesymbolicworld.com/).
 I find his exposition of a symbolic, Biblical worldview to be refreshing and invigorating.
 We are hopeful that his work queue and other commitments will allow us to begin working together in